-The student should experience these exercises to increase their awareness of Mountain Flyingand their associated weather:
+The student should experience these exercises to increase their awareness of mountain flying and the associated weather:

 Wind below 15 knots is generally predictable.
-It is important that instructor discretion is applied in wind conditions above 15 knots, when ability to accurately predict conditions is more challenging and affected by the terrain shape, size and presentation of airflow.
+It's important that instructor discretion is applied in wind conditions above 15 knots, when ability to accurately predict conditions is more challenging and affected by the terrain shape, size, and presentation of airflow.

 Revise the definition of the horizon.

 Review the illusions associated with inaccurate horizon definition, most commonly an insidiously climbing terrain gradient which tricks the pilot into raising the nose.
 Potential hazards associated with illusions and poor horizon definition include inadvertently reaching the stall speed with high power and no room, or performance, available to escape.

 Discuss the considerations of climbing and descending turns when entering and vacating a valley.
 This will help the student to experience the changing horizon perspective and consequent importance of attitude/speed control.

 Discuss valley gradients – the student should experience flying at a constant height above the valley floor while descending down a valley to observe the VSI indications and predict the climb performance necessary for flight in the opposite direction.
 The gradient in most valleys far exceeds the climb performance of the average light training aeroplane.

 Discuss the effects of sun and shade – if possible, in a controlled dual environment, expose the student to the sun suddenly appearing and disappearing behind a ridge.

 Review and expand on the considerations from the Terrain and weather awareness lesson:

 In increased wind conditions the student will need to assess the areas of lift and sink, and areas of potential turbulence for all phases of a crossing.